 Air Fryer Yum’s Pro Tip!
 Air fryer temperatures may vary depending on size, make and model.
 When making a recipe for the first time, start with less time, check for doneness then add more time as needed.

 Can you fry chicken after boiling it?

 Yes you can.
 Though boiled chicken is fully cooked, air frying, deep frying, broiling or grilling adds more texture to the boiled chicken.
 It also enhances the flavor.

 Depending on the size and cut of the chicken, it can take anywhere from 15 to 30 mins.
 A whole chicken can take up to 90 mins.
 The important thing is to use a meat thermometer.
 The internal temperature should be 165°F / 74°C for it to be safe to eat.

 Should you boil chicken before air frying?

 You don’t have to boil chicken before air frying.
-Most of the air fryer Chicken recipes here at Air Fryer Yum were not boiled before air frying.
-However boiling does help with moist out flavor.
+Most of the Air fryer Chicken recipes here at Air Fryer Yum were not boiled before air frying.
+However boiling does help with moisture and flavor.
 You can give this recipe a try.
 You’d love it.

 More Air fryer chicken thigh recipes